top of page

 Vessel.jpg

 Abandoned, derelict and idiosyncratic buildings and structures form the main subject of my work.
-I see these paintings as portraits of places, where I try to capture not just how they look, but the atmosphere and psychological weight they hold.
-I’m drawn to their somewhat forlorn, enigmatic and often eerie presence, but also to the sense of curiosity they evoke.
-I think it partly comes from a fascination with exploring places that feel hidden, unfamiliar or just out of reach.
+I see these paintings as portraits of places, where I try to capture not just how they look, but the atmosphere, emotional resonance and psychological weight they hold.
+I’m not really painting the buildings themselves so much as the feeling I have standing in front of them — the stillness, unease, curiosity and sense of presence they evoke.

 © 2026 by Zoë Marsden